mk270/whitakers-words/philosophy.md

 processing which would be required to construct or analyze words working from a smaller stem list).

-A significant objection is that artifically generated stems may conflict with real/common ones and produce false output confusing to the user.
-A certain amount of this is eliminated by trimming the output to emphisize the most probable results, but it is still a problem.
+A significant objection is that artificially generated stems may conflict with real/common ones and produce false output confusing to the user.
+A certain amount of this is eliminated by trimming the output to emphasize the most probable results, but it is still a problem.

 Perhaps a counterexample would be an inferred fourth stem to no/nare (swim).